 S9.02 The Statutes may be amended by majority vote of any session of the Grand Chapter or of the Grand Council.
 Any proposal to amend the Statutes must be (i) proposed by the Governing Laws Committee pursuant to Statute 4.13, or (ii) endorsed by a petition presented by five percent of the total of the active and alumni chapters in good standing as of the date of the petition.
 Any proposed amendment shall be placed in the hands of the Executive Director ninety (90) days prior to the opening session of the Grand Chapter or the Grand Council, as the case may be, for his prompt distribution to all chapters and persons entitled to vote thereon and considered and reported on by the Governing Laws Committee pursuant to Statute 4.13.
 The Statutes may also be amended by majority vote of the active and alumni chapters in good standing on submission to them of the proposed amendment or amendments by mail endorsed either (i) by the Governing Laws Committee pursuant to Statute 4.13, or (ii) by a petition presented by five percent of the total of the active and alumni chapters in good standing as of the date of the petition.
 Any amendment or amendments proposed for mail vote must be placed in the hands of the Executive Director forty-five (45) days prior to the date of the mail vote, for his prompt distribution to all chapters and persons entitled to vote thereon.

-E9.02-1 The ballots for mail vote shall be returned to the General Headquarters within 60 days from the date of mailing.
-A mail vote on Ritualistic Statutes shall be conducted with due regard for secrecy.
-Amendments to the Ritual shall be submitted to the active chapters by the Executive Director via certified or registered mail or other qualified delivery system which will insure appropriate security and record of delivery and the active chapters shall cast their ballots within 60 days of the date of mailing by the Executive Director.
+E9.02-1 An optional mail vote on proposed changes to the Ritual or Ritualistic Statutes shall be conducted with due regard for secrecy.
+Amendments to the Ritual shall be submitted to the Grand Chapter, and amendments to the Ritualistic Statutes shall be submitted to either Grand Chapter or Grand Council.
+All amendments shall be circulated by the Executive Director using certified or registered mail or via another qualified delivery system which will ensure appropriate security and record of delivery.
+Ballots for mail votes shall be submitted to the General Headquarters within sixty (60) days from the date of official circulation..

-E9.02-2 Executive Committee Regulations may be amended by majority vote of any session of Grand Chapter or Grand Council.
+E9.02-2 Executive Committee Regulations and policies enacted by the Executive Committee for the General Fraternity may be amended by majority vote of any session of Grand Chapter or Grand Council.
 Any proposed amendment must be endorsed in principle either (i) by ten chapters in good standing, or (ii) by the Governing Laws Committee.
 In either case, the proposal shall be received by the Executive Director thirty (30) days prior to the opening session of Grand Chapter or Grand Council, for prompt distribution to all chapters and persons entitled to vote thereon.

 E9.02-3 The Executive Director shall give reasonable notice, but not less than thirty (30) days, to all members of the Grand Council, prior to any Executive Committee meeting at which a proposed Executive Committee Regulation is to be considered and voted upon.
 The notice shall contain a text of the proposed regulation.
 This provision may be waived by a vote of two/thirds of the Executive Committee members present, if the Grand Consul declares a state of emergency requiring prompt action.